serpentine Fruit

 PROCESSING

 Softer serpentine can be worked well with forged steel chisels such as point chisels, claw chisels, flat chisels and lettering chisels.
 Rasps and files can also be used.
-Harder serpentine or serpentine with quartz inclusions is easy to work with carbide chisels and diamond rasps.
+Harder serpentine or serpentine with quartz inclusions can be worked well with carbide chisels and diamond rasps.

-Sculptures made of serpentine are particularly suitable for installation in interior spaces.
+Sculptures made of serpentine are particularly suitable for indoor installation.

 FURTHER INFORMATION

 The name serpentine for the stone is not entirely correct; the rock is actually serpentinite.
 Serpentinites have formed from serpentine minerals (e.g. lizardite, antigorite, chrysotile).
-In some cases, they also contain other minerals such as olivine, pyrope-rich garnet, bronzite or diopside-rich pyroxene, from which the serpentine minerals originally formed.
-Red colouring is caused by hematite (iron oxide).
+Some of them also contain other minerals such as olivine, pyrope-rich garnet, bronzite or diopside-rich pyroxene, from which the serpentine minerals originally formed.
+A red colour is caused by haematite (iron oxide).
 Serpentinite often also contains magnetite.
-Serpentinite is a metamorphic rock that has formed on the (former) seabed due to high pressure and temperatures, among other things.
+Serpentinite is a metamorphic rock that has formed on the (former) seabed as a result of high pressure and temperatures, among other things.

 Stone is a natural product.
-We endeavour to reproduce the appearance of our sculptural stones as accurately as possible in the illustrations so that the character of the stone can be recognised.
-Ultimately, each stone is a unique piece and the appearance may differ accordingly from the illustration.
+We endeavour to reproduce the appearance of our sculptured stones as accurately as possible in the illustrations so that the character of the stone can be recognised.
+Ultimately, each stone is unique and the appearance may differ from the illustration.

 Here you will find interesting information on calculating the weight of a sculptor's stone.